Are you feeling overwhelmed with the new LinkedIn user interface (UI)?

 At the top of the page in the center is the Status Update box.
-As with the old UI, you can post a status update by clicking in the box and typing your update or adding an image.
+As with the old UI, you can post a status update by clicking in the box and typing your update or adding an image or video.
 To post a Publisher article, click on Write an article.

 If you click in the box, LinkedIn tells you that you can tag other LinkedIn members by using @ to mention them.